replicatedhq/kots.io/content/reference/v1beta1/identity.md

     idTokensExpiration: 24h
 ```

+## identityIssuerURL
+**(required)** This is the canonical URL that all clients MUST use to refer to the OIDC identity service.
+If a path is provided, the HTTP service will listen at a non-root URL.

 ## oidcRedirectUris
-A registered set of redirect URIs.
+**(required)** A registered set of redirect URIs.
 When redirecting from the KOTS identity OIDC server to the client, the URI requested to redirect to MUST match one of these values.

 ## supportedProviders